dcmfx/dcmfx/docs/src/tools/cli.md

 ```
 $ dcmfx --help

-DCMfx is a CLI app for working with DICOM and DICOM JSON
+DCMfx is a CLI tool for working with DICOM and DICOM JSON

 Usage: dcmfx [OPTIONS] <COMMAND>